 You are eligible for a Craving Change license if you meet one of the following criteria:

-- You are a professional licensed counselor and hold professional liability insurance.
-Professional licensed counselors include professionals certified with a regulatory body such as the Canadian Counselling and Psychotherapy Association.
+- You are a professional licensed counsellor and hold professional liability insurance.
+Professional licensed counsellors include professionals certified with a regulatory body such as the Canadian Counselling and Psychotherapy Association.
 The degree granting institution must be recognized and accredited by the government.

 - You are a Professional Life Coach certified through one of the following professional organizations and you hold professional liability insurance.

 - International Coaching Federation (ICF) – Associate Certified Coach (ACC), Professional Certified Coach (PCC), or Master Certified Coach (MCC) certified and an active member.
 Please note, attending an ICF course does not qualify you for licensing.

 - Board Certified Coach (BCC) through the Center for Credentialing and Education (CCE).

 No. A wide range of regulated professionals can use techniques born from a cognitive-behavioural framework in their work with their clients, IF they work within their scope of practice and remain vigilant to the limits of their competence.